malnormalulo/docs/skills.md

 Performance:
 ```
-PERIODICALLY
+perform & measure
 identify new problems
 remove solved problems
 FOR EACH remaining problem
   IF problem area not well isolated
     decompose
     devise measurement
   ELSE IF no improvements for several iterations
     reconsider approach to task
     reconsider decomposition
     reconsider measurement
-  perform & measure
 unstructured appraisal
 ```